Lysosome/bull-board/README.md

 Running and testing locally:

 1. `npm run start:dev` within root level dir.
+Make sure the redis server is running: `sudo service redis-server start`.
 Make sure you've run `yarn install` on all packages first.
 Also make sure that ports 3000 and 9000 are open.
 (Example backend runs on 3000, UI runs on 9000 at localhos:9000/ui).
 2. Once it's up and running, add jobs to the example queues with `curl http://localhost:3000/add?title=Example`

 Publishing to NPM: